ODEX-TOS/dotfiles/README.md

 - python-dbus
 - spotify

-This extention enables spotify support in the polybar
+This extension enables spotify support in the polybar

 #### zsh plugins